AdobeDocs/experience-manager-cloud-service.it-IT/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Per ulteriori informazioni sull’API GraphQL, consulta le sezioni seguenti (tra molte altre risorse):
+Per informazioni sull’API di GraphQL, consulta le sezioni seguenti (tra molte altre risorse):

 * In [graphql.org](https://graphql.org):